burggraf/SupaScript/README.md

 select test_momentjs();
 ```

-Where do I find the url?
+Where do I find the url for the function or library I want to use?
 Hunt around on the library documentation page to find a CDN version of the library or look for documentation that shows how to load the library in HTML with a <SCRIPT> command.
+Basically, the url you use **must point to plain javascript code that can be executed inside a block of JavaScript.**

-## Method 2:  manually load the library into your plv8_js_modules table
+### Method 2:  manually load the library into your plv8_js_modules table
 This isn't the ideal method, but you can do this on your own if you want.
-Basically you load the source code for the module into the table.
+Basically you load the source code for the module into the `plv8_js_modules` table.
 But you need to deal with escaping the single-quotes and all that fun stuff.
 Try Method 1 first, there's really no downside as long as you choose a compatible library and you can access it from the internet the first time you use it.
 See below for details on how all this works.

-## How it works
+### How require() works
-The first time you call require(url) the following stuff happens:
+The first time you call `require(url)` the following stuff happens:

 1. If your requested module is cached, we return it from the cache.
 Super fast!
 Woohoo!
 Otherwise...
 2. We check to see if the url (or module name if you loaded it manually) exists in the `plv8_js_modules` table.
 If it does, we load the source for the module from the database and then `eval()` it.
 Yes, we're using `eval()`, and that's how this is all possible.
 We know about the security vulnerabilities with `eval()` but in this case, it's a necessary evil.
 If you've got a better way, hit me up on GitHub.